dakusui/symfonion/SYNTAX.md

     }
 ```

 Part names must be defined through system properties.
-For more detail, please refer to [[Command line parameters]].
+For more detail, please refer to [Command line parameters](CLI.md).

 # Notemaps #
 "Notemaps" are a bit advanced feature.
 By using this feature, users can configure a drum map for a pre-General MIDI age's synthesizer (Yamaha SY-77 for instance).